 When is the best time to book flights to Gatwick?

 The price you pay for your flight to Gatwick may vary depending on when you book.
 For the best chance of a lower fare, look to book 59 days in advance of your trip.
 Fares are likely to increase a fortnight or so before your departure date.

 Which day is cheapest to fly to Gatwick?

 At the moment, Tuesday is the most economical day to take a flight to Gatwick.
 Sunday is likely to be the most costly.

 What time of day is cheapest to fly?

-At the moment, flights at midday are likely to offer the best value for money for your Gatwick trip.
-A flight in the afternoon will more often than not be of higher cost.
+At the moment, flights in the morning are likely to offer the best value for money for your Gatwick trip.
+A flight at midday will more often than not be of higher cost.

 London Gatwick Airport is the second-busiest international airport in the UK – in terms of passenger traffic.
 Despite its sizeable distance from central London – it is situated north of Crawley almost 50km from the central business district – great transport links to and from the airport ensure that it remains an incredibly popular entry-point for visitors.